Partial MDS Codes with Regeneration: Introduction

-To lower the amount of network traffic in recovery, regenerating codes allow for repairing nodes by accessing $d > k$ nodes, but only retrieve a function of the data stored on each node.
-This significantly decreases the repair traffic.
-Lower bounds on the required traffic for repair have been derived in \cite{dimakis2010network,cadambe2013asymptotic} which lead to two extremal code classes, namely \emph{minimum bandwidth regenerating} (MBR) and \emph{minimum storage regenerating} (MSR) \emph{codes}.
-MBR codes offer the lowest possible repair traffic, but at the cost of increased storage overhead compared to MDS codes.
-In this work we consider $d$-MSR codes, which require more network traffic for repair than MBR codes, but are optimal in terms of storage overhead, i.e., they are MDS.
+To lower the amount of network traffic in recovery, and thereby the required bandwidth, regenerating codes allow for repairing nodes by accessing $d > k$ nodes, but only retrieve a function of the data stored on each node.
+This significantly decreases the repair bandwidth, i.e., the amount of data that needs to be transmitted for the recovery of a number of failed nodes.
+Lower bounds on the required bandwidth for repair have been derived in \cite{dimakis2010network,cadambe2013asymptotic} which lead to two extremal code classes, namely \emph{minimum bandwidth regenerating} (MBR) and \emph{minimum storage regenerating} (MSR) \emph{codes}.
+MBR codes offer the lowest possible repair bandwidth, but at the cost of increased storage overhead compared to MDS codes.
+In this work we consider $d$-MSR codes, which require a higher bandwidth for repair than MBR codes, but are optimal in terms of storage overhead, i.e., they are MDS.

 To address the other downside of node recovery in MDS codes, namely the large number of required helper nodes, LRCs introduce additional redundancy to the system, such that in the (more likely) case of a few node failures the recovery only involves less than $k$ helper nodes, i.e., can be performed \emph{locally}.
 This subset of helper nodes is referred to as a \emph{local code}.
 Recently several constructions of LRCs which maximize the distance have been proposed.
 However, when considering the mean time to data loss as the performance metric, distance-optimal LRCs are not necessarily optimal, as it is possible to tolerate many failure patterns involving a larger number of nodes than the number that can be guaranteed, while still fulfilling the locality constraints \cite{tamo2016optimal,holzbaur2019error}. \emph{Partial MDS} (PMDS) \emph{codes} \cite{blaum2013partial,blaum2016construction,gabrys2018constructions}, also referred to as \emph{maximally recoverable codes} \cite{chen2007maximally,gopalan2014explicit}, are a subclass of LRCs which guarantee to tolerate \emph{all} failure patterns possible under these constraints and thereby maximize the mean time to data loss.
 Specifically, an $(r,s)$-PMDS code of length $\mu n$ can be partitioned into $\mu$ local groups of size $n$, such that any erasure pattern with $r$ erasures in each local group plus any $s$ erasures in arbitrary positions can be recovered.